MatheusNtg/justLife/README.md

 ## How to play:

 * Use the left mouse button to create some cells
-* Right click in a live cell to kill it
+* Right click on a living cell to kill it
 * Press any button of your keyboard to create and show the next generation